 Dr. Ejnes serves in significant roles with the following organizations, receiving reimbursement or compensation as listed:

 - American College of Physicians, Medical Informatics Subcommittee; American Medical Association House of Delegates; Rhode Island Chapter, Executive Council and Program Committee, receiving reimbursement for travel expenses.

-As of August 2019, Ms. Ness reported the following external relationships:
+As of August 2020, Dr. Roswell reported the following external relationships:

-- American College of Cardiology, National Cardiovascular Data Registry Management, serving as a Board Member, without compensation.
+- American College of Cardiology, Councilor, Board of Trustee, Equality Taskforce, without compensation.

 Sonia A. Madison, MS, Treasurer